carinasauter/wwcode-august2016/README.md

 This is a good place for us to use the given categories to get an idea of what went into these two clusters — we can look at the categories that ended up in each cluster.

-Create a new block, paste in the following code, and run.
+Create a new paragraph, paste in the following code, and run.
 This assigns every data point to one of the two clusters using the model, counts up how many points in each category are in each cluster, then shows this in a table or graph.

 ```scala
 %spark